surge-synthesizer/surge/README.md

 SurgeEffectsBank.vst3
 ```

-The installer scripts generated by the pipeline will install the assets in the correct place, but we don't have cmake
+The installer scripts generated by the pipeline will install the assets in the correct place, but we don't have CMake
-install targets for the fx-bank yet.
+install targets for SurgeEffectsBank yet.
 So for now you would need to move the built component to the appropriate location
-in your system.
+on your system.

-Note that JUCE creates VST3-spec-adhering results so on linux and windows, the vst3 is a directory which contains a DLL
+Note that JUCE creates VST3 specification adhering results, so on Windows and Linux, VST3 plugin is a directory which contains a DLL
 in a path.
-That top level directory is your asset to be copied to `~/.vst3` or the appropriate place on your `C:`.
+That top level directory is your asset to be copied to `C:\Program Files\Common Files\VST3` on Windows, or `~/.vst3` on Linux.

 # References

-  * Most Surge-related conversation on the Surge Synthesizer Discord server.
+  * Most Surge-related conversation happens on the Surge Synthesizer Discord server.
 [You can join via this link](https://raw.githubusercontent.com/surge-synthesizer/surge-synthesizer.github.io/master/_includes/discord_invite_link)
   * IRC channel at #surgesynth at irc.freenode.net.
 The logs are available at https://freenode.logbot.info/surgesynth/.
   * Discussion at KvR forum [here](https://www.kvraudio.com/forum/viewtopic.php?f=1&t=511922)